-CUSOM does not waive immunization or student health requirements for religious, medical or personal preferences.

-CUSOM may revise the immunization requirements at any time as deemed necessary, and all students will be required to comply with any subsequent changes.
+- In some situations, clinical training sites may have additional vaccination requirements above those required by CUSOM. - CUSOM does not waive vaccination or student health requirements for religious, medical, or personal preferences. - CUSOM may revise the vaccination requirements at any time as deemed necessary, and all students will be required to comply with any subsequent changes.